Everything You Need To Know About Ureteroscopy Procedure

 Urology Of Greater Atlanta

-Your doctor may have prescribed a ureteroscopy if you’re experiencing pain while peeing or you have kidney stones.
-The procedure is performed to find and/or fix problems in your urinary tract.
+Your doctor may have prescribed a ureteroscopy if you’re experiencing pain while urinating or have a urine blockage caused by kidney stones.
+The procedure is usually performed to find and/or fix problems in your urinary tract.

-The expert trained urologists at Urology of Greater Atlanta serving Griffin, GA, and all of Metro Atlanta, are fully equipped to carry out this procedure and other diagnostic tests for kidney stones.
+The highly-trained urologists at Urology of Greater Atlanta are fully equipped to carry out this procedure and other diagnostic tests for kidney stones.
 Contact one of our offices in Georgia today!

 Benefits and Risks

 The risks are minimal.
 Ureteroscopy carries a slight chance of bleeding or injury to the ureter.
 This makes it ideal for those who are pregnant, morbidly obese, or have a blood clotting disorder.
-There is also a small chance of developing a urinary tract infection.
+There is also a small chance of developing a urinary tract infection (UTI).

-Your doctor or nurse will tell you when to pee before surgery.
+Your doctor or nurse will tell you when to urinate before surgery.

-Be sure to arrange a ride home after the surgery as the anesthesia will leave you feeling drowsy.
+Be sure to arrange a ride home after the surgery, as the anesthesia may leave you feeling drowsy.

 What Happens During a Ureteroscopy?

 A ureteral stent may be inserted to ease the passage of the stone fragments and ensure the kidney drains urine well.

 After the Procedure

-Once all the pieces of stone come out of the urinary tract, the ureteral stent is removed.
+Once all the pieces of stone come out of the urinary tract, the ureteral stent will need to be removed.
 You will have to return to have this done.

 If you have larger kidney stones, then your doctor may recommend you for percutaneous nephrolithotomy.
 It’s a minimally invasive surgery with few risks.

-If you think that you might be a candidate for ureteroscopy then contact the board-certified urologists at Urology of Greater Atlanta.
+If you think you might be a candidate for ureteroscopy, contact the board-certified urologists at Urology of Greater Atlanta.
 Our specialists can perform tests to diagnose kidney stones and provide you with the help you may need.